UseToolSuite UseToolSuite

 JWT Token Builder

-Build and sign JWT tokens with custom claims, expiration, and HMAC algorithms (HS256/384/512).
-Set registered claims via form, add custom JSON payload — all signed locally in your browser.
+Build and sign JWT tokens with custom claims, expiration, and HMAC (HS256/384/512).
+Set registered claims and a custom payload — signed in-browser.

 Last updated